-Established in April 2009 after 2½ years of building work, the Ape Space is home to 2 groups of chimpanzees, 1 group of orangutans and 5 gorillas in a 3-hectare site in the northern part of the zoo, behind the African plain with the ostriches, zebras and impalas.
+Established in April 2009 after 2½ years of building work, the Ape Space is home to 2 groups of chimpanzees, 1 group of orangutans and 1 group of gorillas in a 3-hectare site in the northern part of the zoo, behind the African plain with the ostriches, zebras and impalas.

-In fine weather, the animals can be seen on 4 large islands each covering about 1000m2.
-The islands are separated with moats and 5m-high waterfalls.
+In fine weather, the animals can be seen on 4 large peninsulas each covering about 1000m2.
+The peninsulas are separated with moats and 5m-high waterfalls.

 The Ape Space on video